Chromosome 12 open reading frame 71: RNA

 c12orf71 transcript variant 1 mRNA is 1022 nucleotides long and consists of 2 exons.
 There is one more, slightly longer transcript variant of c12orf71, with a length of 1087 nucleotides.
 The mRNA sequence of c12orf71 transcript variant 1 consists of a coding sequence that spans over two exons and 2 poly-A signal sequences.

 Expression

-In humans c12orf71 has shown a intermediate expression level in testis and low expression in the bone marrow, skin, spleen, lymph node and liver.
+In humans c12orf71 has shown an intermediate expression level in testis and low expression in the bone marrow, skin, spleen, lymph node and liver.
 Human c12orf71 is expressed after the fetal-development stage.
 RNA-sequencing analysis has revealed that c12orf71 was expressed at a very low level or not expressed at all in osteoarthritis and non-osteoarthritis hip cartilage.
 A genome engineering study that studied mice knock-outs has found that c12orf71 has a decreased expression in humans compared to mouse testis, however the absence of the c12orf71 had no effect on mouse fertilization.